 Kenya is also a leader in the use of clean and renewable energy resources.
 According to Power Africa, 70% of Kenya’s power came from renewable sources in 2015.
 That is far above the global average of 23% renewables reported by the World Bank.

 The primary sources of energy in Kenya were hydroelectric at 827 MW, fuel oil at 751 MW, and geothermal at 593 MW.
-What is more, Kenya has the potential to generate up to 3,000 MW from wind power, according to the United Nations Environment Program (UNEP).
-In 2015, only 26 MW were generated from wind power in Kenya.
+Furthermore, Kenya has the potential to generate up to 3,000 MW of wind power, according to the United Nations Environment Programme (UNEP).
+In 2015, only 26 MW of electricity was generated from wind power in Kenya.

 Kenya's Power Sector is Open to Foreign Investment

-Kenyan power companies KenGen and KPLC are listed on the stock exchange in Nairobi.
+Kenyan power companies, KenGen and KPLC, are listed on the Nairobi Stock Exchange.
 There are also about a dozen independent power producers that account for 30% of power generation capacity.
 Finally, public-private partnership opportunities exist throughout Kenya’s infrastructure.

 Investing in Kenya’s power sector represents a rare opportunity to profit by helping a developing country industrialize while respecting the environment.
 Kenya also needs more roads and better water treatment to reach its growth potential over the next several decades.
-At Ashton Global, we know how to realize the possibilities for higher long-term returns through socially responsible investing.
+At Ashton Global, we understand how to unlock the potential for higher long-term returns through socially responsible investing.

 Please contact us at +1 212 514 8953 or email investor@ashtonglobal.com to learn more.